Advertisement

 "If your masturbation habits are causing you mental, emotional, relational, or physical distress, that is an indicator that you may be masturbating more than is currently healthy for you," she explains.

-Plenty of people masturbate quite often without any negative side effects (here's how often men masturbate, FYI), and there are also a slew of benefits of masturbation, including relieving stress, easing pain and period cramps, improving sleep, and even potentially supporting your immune system.
+Plenty of people masturbate quite often without any negative side effects (here's how often men masturbate, FYI).
+There's also a slew of benefits of masturbation, including relieving stress, easing pain and period cramps, improving sleep, and even potentially supporting your immune system.

 But, as Francis points out, if you're masturbating with a frequency that's causing physical harm (that is, you're noticing soreness or bruising) or negative impact on other parts of your life (like feeling consistently distracted by thoughts of masturbating at work such that you can't accomplish anything), that's a sign that it's time to take a pause, evaluate the role masturbation is playing in your life, and potentially make some changes.